Ken Ono: Research

 In 2000, Ono derived a theory of Ramanujan's congruences for the partition function with all prime moduli greater than 3.
 His paper was published in the Annals of Mathematics.
 In a joint work with Jan Bruinier, Ono discovered a finite algebraic formula for computing partition numbers.

 In 2014, a joint paper by Michael J. Griffin, Ono, and S. Ole Warnaar provided a framework for the Rogers–Ramanujan identities and their arithmetic properties, solving a long-standing mystery stemming from the work of Ramanujan.
 The findings yield new formulas for algebraic numbers.
 Their work was ranked 15th among the top 100 stories of 2014 in science by Discover magazine.

 In a 2015 joint paper co-authored with John Duncan and Michael Griffin, Ono helped prove the umbral moonshine conjecture.
 This conjecture was formulated by Miranda Cheng, John Duncan, and Jeff Harvey, and is a generalization of the monstrous moonshine conjecture proved by Richard Borcherds.

 In May 2019, Ono published a joint paper (co-authored with Don Zagier and two former students) in the Proceedings of the National Academy of Sciences on the Riemann hypothesis.
 Their work proves a large portion of the Jensen-Polya criterion for the Riemann hypothesis.
 However, the Riemann hypothesis remains unsolved.
 Their work also establishes the Gaussian Unitary Ensemble random matrix condition in derivative aspect for the derivatives of the Riemann Xi function.

-In 2024, he published (co-authored with William Craig and Jan-Willem van Ittersum) a groundbreaking paper which proves a new, unexpected way to identify prime numbers using the properties of integer partitions.
+In 2024, he published (co-authored with William Craig and Jan-Willem van Ittersum) a paper which proves a new, unexpected way to identify prime numbers using the properties of integer partitions.
 In 2025 he was nominated for the Cozzarelli Prize.

-Beginning in 2016, Ono has used mathematical analysis and modeling to advise elite competitive swimmers, including participants in the 2020 and 2024 Olympians.
+Beginning in 2016, Ono has used mathematical analysis and modeling to advise elite competitive swimmers, including participants in the 2020 and 2024 Olympics.

 Ken Ono in 2009 at the Joint Mathematics Meetings.